ventus-ag/docs/_docs/tutorials/Install-LAMP.md

 8) Now you can complete the WordPress setup and publish on the platform.
 Open a browser and go to http://yourPublicIPAddress/wordpress.
 Substitute the public IP address of your VM.
 It should look similar to this image.

 ![](../../assets/img/LAMP/LAMP5.png)

+Let's re-cap what we've done:
+- Create an Ubuntu VM
+- Install Apache, MySQL, and PHP
+- Verify installation and configuration
+- Install WordPress on the LAMP server